 Brooke Owens Fellow, Class of 2018

-- University of Washington, Informatics, ‘20
+University of Washington, Informatics, ‘20

-- Host Institution: Stratolaunch
+Host Institution: Stratolaunch

 Shannon is an Informatics major at the University of Washington in Seattle, WA.
-Her love for space exploration and passion for data science merged together when it came to her career field.
+Her love for space exploration and passion for data science merged when it came to her career field.
 Shannon has had her focus on applying autonomous means to analyzing data.
-She has applied this to research in space radiation, aerodynamics testing data, predictive telemetry analysis for rockets, and data parsing for satellites.
+She has applied this to research in space radiation, aerodynamics testing data, predictive telemetry analysis for rockets, architecture automation and data parsing for satellites.

 Shannon first found her passion while on her deployment to Afghanistan in 2014 with the Army National Guard.
-She founded an interest in being an intelligence analyst and saw what the impact of finding patterns in significant activity could mean for the safety of the soldiers for not only her unit, but her area of operations as a whole.
+She found an interest in being an intelligence analyst and saw what the impact of finding patterns in significant activity could mean for the safety of the soldiers for not only her unit, but her area of operations as a whole.
 Through data science, she was able to find a purpose that could save lives.
 She wanted to have a civilian career with the same kind of purpose and design.
 Once she returned to the United States, she packed her bags and moved from a small town in Texas to Seattle, Washington in the hopes of attending the Informatics program at the University of Washington.

 Before applying to UW, she wanted to restart her schooling at Seattle Central Community College.
 She hadn't been to college in three years since before joining the military and saw the benefits in smaller class sizes, building close teacher relationships, and working with people that had unconventional walks of life like hers.
 It was only when she joined the Rocketry Club did she find a way to bring data science to analyze data and make predictive analysis to engineering space exploration.
 She strived to find more ways data science could improve the way people approach the safety and accuracy of space travel, and how automating analysis on testing data gathered by subject matter experts could be used for more than just one answer and found at a quicker rate.
 This, in turn, brought her to research opportunities on a Weather Balloon with Seattle Central, a two-stage nine engine multi-cluster rocket and Husky Satellite Lab with the University of Washington, internships at NASA Johnson Space Center and NASA Langley Research Center, all before receiving her Associates Degree.
-Shannon reached the goal that she set out for herself three years ago when she transferred into the Informatics Program at the University of Washington for Fall 2017.
+In Fall 2017, Shannon reached the goal that she set out for herself three years ago when she transferred into the Informatics Program at the University of Washington.